 Closest MRT: Jalan Kayu MRT is a 20-minute walk away.
 The 102, 103 and 117 buses also stop nearby on Seletar Aerospace Drive.

 This one’s for the nature lovers!
-Our videographer Michell, who visited each and every one of these playgrounds to put together this awesome video, deemed Pasir Ris her favourite due to the combination of its idyllic waterfront setting, its huge range of equipment – including a climbing pyramid, rope bridge, zip lines, long slides, swings and more – and other nearby attractions within the park like fishing and pony rides.
+Pasir Ris is a firm fave due to the combination of its idyllic waterfront setting, its huge range of equipment – including a climbing pyramid, rope bridge, zip lines, long slides, swings and more – and other nearby attractions within the park like fishing and pony rides.
 Not only is there lots of well shaded playground equipment for all different ages, but it’s really spread out, meaning kiddos are less likely to be playing on top of each other (plus they’ll get worn out running from one attraction to the next – bonus!).

 Location: Pasir Ris Road near Elias Road